Performance & UX

 Check:

-• Are CTA buttons tappable without precision?
+• Are CTA buttons large and easily tappable?

 10. Speed and perceived quality